mvdwetering/ynca/docs/DESIGN.md

         * All enums will have an "UNKNOWN" field for the case where a receiver responds with an unknown value.
 In these cases a warning will be logged.
 This UNKNOWN mapping is to avoid exceptions when mapping to an Enum which would break the code.
 Unknown values occur because there is no official documentation available and new receivers might support more/different values.
  * These are guidelines, exceptions can be made.

+Note:
+While using attributes to read/write values is pretty neat (and was a nice learning on how to use descriptors) it is a bit weird as you can write a value and it might not have been updated yet when you read it fast enough (sending the command and receiving response takes time).
+I am not planning to change it any time soon as I do like to just write attributes and not have functions for everything which makes the usage look more messy (IMHO).

 ## Input detection